Editor's Note: This post was initially published in April 2021 and has been updated for accuracy and comprehensiveness.

 That's what this blog post is going to cover.

-Here, we'll go over:
+Here, we'll go over the following:

 - Registration in SAM